Assessing AI integration with Nvidia Windows SoC

 Run an integration plan that includes network, storage and identity services.

 Keep a checklist for each vendor model.
-Record firmware, driver and OS build numbers that proved compatible during testing.
+Record firmware, driver and OS build numbers that worked during testing.

 AI Integration Strategies